 'There's never a dull moment at Care UK!
 Why not find out what's going on at Ancasta Grove care home.Read more

-Two local care homes are inviting the community to a free, virtual event for families caring for loved ones living with dementia.
+A care home in Southampton is inviting the local community to a free event for families and professionals caring for those living with dementia.

 We’ve brought together many of the questions that families often ask us.
 If you need more information, or have any other questions, give our friendly team a call.

 We get to know your loved one’s personality and hobbies to support them to enjoy a meaningful lifestyle, with experiences and activities that reflect their interests.
 Each of our homes run a range of daily group and one-to-one activities, ranging from gentle exercise to music sessions, arts and crafts, gardening and visits from local entertainers.
 We also take trips out to local shops, garden centres and other places of interest.